denistsoi/franklinchen.github.io/source/_posts/2011-09-26-i-dont-feel-like-practicing-but-im-gonna-do-it-anyway.markdown

 ## Applying the lessons to my life

 So, the day I really committed to playing recorder, March 7 of 2011 (after starting to play the alto recorder on February 19 and informally practicing every day until the initial excitement wore off), I printed out a music practice log/journal, and vowed to practice every single day, indefinitely (as far as this was reasonable).
 I had decided to join the [Pittsburgh chapter](http://www.andrew.cmu.edu/user/lukas/pcars/Welcome.html) of the American Recorder Society, whose next meeting was March 20.
 I had two weeks to teach myself as much alto recorder as I could before the meeting.
 I attended, was warmly welcomed as a newcomer, and have continued to attend and participate in group playing, while getting lots of helpful advice from everyone there.
+The group is not too big, and is informal and friendly: I love how the communities for different hobbies of mine in Pittsburgh are so inviting.
+This city is just the right size for me.
+I'd feel lost living in New York or something, where there are a lot more things to do, more polish, more glamour, more hotshots, but also more distance.

 I have missed probably an average of one day of recorder practice every two weeks.
 I can live with that. *The point of the planned schedule is not, paradoxically, to rigidly stick to it.* The point is to set a personal standard, a mind set, a reference point, an [anchor](http://en.wikipedia.org/Anchoring).
 When I was twelve years old, I was struck by this [quote](http://en.wikiquote.org/wiki/Robert_Browning):